Terms & Conditions

 HyperionDev recognises that it has social, moral and legal obligations to safeguard the wellbeing and safety of adults at risk involved in any HyperionDev activities, whether they are conducted in person or online.

-This document provides guidance to all staff members who are in regular contact with Learners (adults in the UK undergoing online tech bootcamp courses with HyperionDev) who may be considered at risk or vulnerable.
+This document provides guidance to all staff members who are in regular contact with Learners (adults undergoing online tech bootcamp courses with HyperionDev) who may be considered at risk or vulnerable.

 The term “safeguarding” describes the broader preventive and precautionary approach to planning and procedures required to protect vulnerable Learners from any potential harm or damage.